Beat Street: Plot

-Budding disc jockey and MC Kenny "Double K" Kirkland is hired as a featured DJ at a house party at an abandoned building, accompanied by his best friend Ramon Franco, a graffiti artist known by his tag "Ramo", and his friend/manager Chollie Wilson.
+In the South Bronx, New York City, budding disc jockey and MC Kenny "Double K" Kirkland is hired as a featured DJ at a house party at an abandoned building, accompanied by his best friend Ramon Franco, a graffiti artist known by his tag "Ramo", and his friend/manager Chollie Wilson.
 Kenny's younger brother Lee crashes the party with his dance crew the Beat Street Breakers, who begin sparring with rival crew the Bronx Rockers.
-The next day, Chollie informs Kenny of complimentary tickets to the Roxy, one of Manhattan's most popular nightclubs.
-Meanwhile, Ramon's father Domingo implores his son to get a job and marry Carmen Carraro, the young mother of his illegitimate baby.
+Although, the fight is quickly broken up by Henri, a recently discharged army veteran who's been squatting in the building's basement.
+The next day, Chollie informs Kenny of complimentary tickets to The Roxy, one of Manhattan's most popular nightclubs.
+Meanwhile, Ramon's father, Domingo, implores his son to get a job and marry Carmen Carraro, the young mother of his illegitimate baby.

 While visiting The Roxy a few nights later, Kenny meets composer Tracy Carlson.
 During an ensuing breakdance battle between the Breakers and Bronx Rockers, Tracy notices Lee's performance, inviting him to audition for a dancing television show.
 Lee, Kenny and their crew visit a dance rehearsal at the City College of New York (CCNY), where she is contributing a dance composition to a television program, and Lee performs only to be rejected.
 Kenny accuses Tracy of being condescending towards Lee.

 Later, Ramon visits with Carmen and their baby.
 After her mother accuses him of shirking his responsibility, Carmen begs him to take them away.
 Meanwhile, Tracy visits the Kirklands' apartment to apologize.
 She and Kenny bond over some of his musical mixes that he plays for her.
 Later, the pair visits the subway tunnels, where Ramon and Lee are spray-painting a wall.
 Ramon longingly watches a clean, white train pass, claiming it his dream canvas.
 Startled by rival graffiti artist Spit, a shadowy and taciturn hooded street punk who has been defacing Ramon's artwork and is tagging a freshly painted wall, the group departs.